Trunnion: Initial significance

 Defensive tactics and fortifications had to be altered since these new weapons could be transported so speedily and aimed with much more accuracy at strategic locations.
 Two significant changes were the additions of a ditch and low, sloping ramparts of packed earth (glacis) that would surround the city and absorb the impact of the cannonballs, and the replacement of round watchtowers with angular bastions.
 These towers would be deemed trace Italienne.

 Whoever could afford these new weapons had the tactical advantage over their neighbors and smaller sovereignties, which could not incorporate them into their army.
 Smaller states, such as the principalities of Italy, began to conglomerate.
 Preexisting stronger entities, such as France or the Habsburg emperors, were able to expand their territories and maintain a tighter control over the land they already occupied.
-With the potential threat of their land and castles being seized, the nobility began to pay their taxes and more closely follow their ruler’s mandates.
-With siege guns mounted on trunnions, stronger and larger states were formed, but because of this, struggles between neighboring governments with consolidated power began to ensue and would continue to plague Europe for the next few centuries.

-Usages

-In dams

-A common floodgate used in dams and canal locks is the Tainter gate.
-This gate opens and closes by pivoting on a trunnion which extends into the mass of the dam or lock.
-The Tainter gate is used in water control dams and locks worldwide.
-The Upper Mississippi River basin alone has 321 Tainter gates, and the Columbia River basin has 195.